Erotic comics: North America

 Some of the earliest erotic comic books in North America were so-called Tijuana bibles, which first appeared in the 1920s.
 They were typically eight-page black-and-white pamphlets featuring artwork that ranged from very good to very crude.
 The subject matter was usually sexual adventures of well-known comics characters, political figures, and movie stars, produced without permission.
 Sold under the counter in places such as tobacco stores and burlesque houses, millions of Tijuana bibles were sold at the height of their popularity in the 1930s.
 They went into a steep decline after World War II and by the mid-1950s only a small trickle of new product was still appearing on the market.

 Men's magazines of the second half of the 20th century were common venues for erotic comics, particularly single-panel gags featuring naked women or couples in sexual situations.
 Playboy magazine debuted in 1953, and featured single panel cartoons by artists such as Alberto Vargas, Archie Comics artist Dan DeCarlo, Jack Cole, LeRoy Neiman, and later Olivia De Berardinis and Dean Yeagle.
 Little Annie Fanny, a multi-page strip by Harvey Kurtzman and Will Elder, was a frequent feature through the 1980s.
 Annie had trouble keeping her clothes on, a trend seen also in the strips The Adventures of Phoebe Zeit-Geist, Wally Wood's Sally Forth, and Penthouse's Oh Wicked Wanda! by Ron Embleton.
 Penthouse would later put out a number of erotic comic magazines: Penthouse Comix, Penthouse Men's Adventure and Penthouse Max with the likes of Adam Hughes contributing artwork.
+Most recently, Penthouse revived the series as Penthouse Comics and released it in an ongoing bi-monthly format in 2024.